BambooDM/rollkit/specs/lazy-adr/adr-bitcoin.md

 2. syncing bitcoin blocks `SyncLoop()`:
 * retrieved bitcoin rollups block latest height is not guaranteed to be on the same height as blocks retrieved from DA layer
 * proofs from bitcoin are used for verification, it needs to work along side block syncing.
 Block syncing process will fetch stored roll ups block to compare results
-* btc roll ups block start from 1
+* btc roll ups block start from 1, bitcoin rollups proofs will be fetched into store for future verification

 3. submit proofs to bitcoin layer:
 * track pending proofs to be submitted to bitcoin